The Perfect Cancun Itinerary: From 3 to 7 Days + Useful Tips (By Car or Bus)

 However, the taxi association decided to meet the UBER car share company halfway and now some taxi drivers have also joined.
 However, you can use it in the Hotel Zone or in the proximity of a taxi stand.

-From Cancun International Airport to your hotel
+How to get from the Cancun International Airport to your hotel

-There are many ways to get to your hotel from Cancun airport.
+There are many ways to get to your hotel from the Cancun airport.
 The easiest way, and my favorite one, is a door-to-door private shuttle service offered by Cancun Airport Transportation because it’s all about comfort and convenience.
 Cancun Airport Transportation staff speak English, are reliable, and professional, and provide a minimum waiting time service!

 Public transportation